s4ke/Master-Thesis/src/md/043-cloudhaskell.md

     postLoopParEvalN = parEvalN
 ~~~~

-a similar solution would not be feasible here because we are
+A similar solution would not be feasible here because we are
 in a distributed-memory setting.
 The topology skeletons would become meaningless as all benefits of
 using a sophisticated distributed evaluation scheme would be lost.